 Audio always presents a whole slew of uniquely interesting challenges and opportunities, relative to other digital formats.
-And as the NPR team has explained to us, that extends to the way branded content is produced and distributed.
-The National Public Media sponsorship production team works closely with brands to create audio content that can be distributed on multiple platforms, not only NPR.
-That approach, they say, ultimately transcends the “sponsored content” niche on the owned and operated sites of the company that produces the goods.
+And as the NPR sponsorship team has explained to us, that extends to the way branded content is produced and distributed.
+The National Public Media and it’s new in-house studio NPM Creative work closely with brands to create audio content that can be distributed on multiple platforms, not only NPR.
+That approach, they say, ultimately transcends the “sponsored content” niche, which is often limited to distribution across a publisher’s owned and operated platforms.

 To get some more insight on that process, we reached out to Erica Osher, Senior Director, Sponsorship Products and NPM Creative.
 Erica will be taking part in an Ops panel on June 5 in New York (The Integrated Experience—Where Content and Advertising Coalesce), with Armando Turco from Vox Media and Fergal Carr from Hearst.
 But first, some of her insights on what’s going on under her roof…

 Why do you think audio branded content is a ripe area for a variety of publishers?
 What do you think are the biggest misunderstandings about the space?

 There is a resurgence in spoken word audio consumption through the growing popularity of podcasts and smart speakers.
 Edison Research’s Infinite Dial 2018 research showed that 18% Americans now own a voice-activated smart speaker.
 This provides a new avenue for publishers to distribute content and creates an incredible opportunity for brands to reach these audiences in a much more intimate environment.
 Podcasts have seen huge growth as well – people are spending twice as much time with podcasts each day than they were four years ago.
 When you listen to audio content, the listener is focused on the messaging in a way that is hard to reproduce in other mediums.